 In the rural region of Guatemala where Pueblo a Pueblo works, one out of three adults cannot read or write, the result of numerous barriers to obtaining even a primary school education.
 Pueblo a Pueblo creates lasting change in the communities where we work by providing students with the economic and medical support they need to attend and succeed in school.

-Extreme poverty among Mayan families in the Western Highlands of Guatemala forces many families to withdraw their children from school at young ages to work.
+Extreme poverty among Mayan families in the western highlands of Guatemala forces many families to withdraw their children from school at young ages to work.
 Some families cannot afford school supplies or shoes, and never send their children to school at all.
-Lost knowledge of family farming practices means malnutrition and seasonal hunger.
+Single source agricultural incomes often lead to malnutrition and seasonal hunger.
 Poor hygiene habits cause children to suffer from deadly, preventable illnesses.

-By addressing the three factors that intensify poverty and marginalization of the Maya people in the Western Highlands--illiteracy, chronic malnutrition, and poor health care--our programs will provide a solid foundation to build generations of literate, healthy individuals who can take charge of the own futures.
+By addressing the three factors that intensify poverty and marginalization of the Maya people in the western highlands - lack of access to health services, poor education, and food insecurity - our programs provide the foundation for a generation of literate, healthy youth who can take charge of their own futures.